NgocHaiNguyen14/Auto_driving_car/README.md

 <br>

 ## Software
-In software, we havew programs for artificial intelligence tasks and ROS creation and connection
+In software, we have programs for artificial intelligence tasks and ROS creation and connection
 <br>